csrg-utfsm/csrg-utfsm.github.io/index.md

  - Create JacORB 3.6.1 RPM.
 JacORB 2.3.1 is available in fedora.
  - Create Mico RPM
- - Replace tctlk 8.5 manual compilation with system available packages.
-Almost all the packages manually built exist.
-Some version checking is needed.
  - Instead of using /home/<user> leave the code in /usr/share/{alma,almadevel,etc}
  - Create symlinks in a cleaner way in ExtProds Spec file
  - Sign the RPMs: http://giovannitorres.me/how-to-setup-an-rpm-signing-key.html